How to Say It: Spleh-nik rup-chur

+A splenic rupture is a tear or split in the spleen.
 The spleen is an organ that helps filter the blood.
 It also makes white blood cells that make proteins to fight infection.
-A splenic rupture is a tear or split that can lead to bleeding inside the body.
+This problem can lead to bleeding inside the body

 Copyright © Nucleus Medical Media, Inc.

 Trauma is a common cause of a splenic rupture.
-The spleen tissue may also be harmed if there is abnormal tissue growth or infection.
+Spleen tissue may also be harmed if there is abnormal tissue growth or infection.

 Pictures may need to be taken.
 This can be done with:

-Talk with your doctor about the best plan for you.
-This will be based on how badly your spleen has ruptured.
+Treatment will depend on how badly the spleen has ruptured.
 The goal is to keep all or part of the spleen.
-You may have:
+Options are:

 Family Doctor—American Academy of Family Physicians